melektron/el_std_py/src/el/bindantic/README.md

 # Limitations

 - While multiple inheritance is not strictly prohibited, it is not officially supported either and field order may not be as expected.
+- Strings with multi byte encodings are not properly handled, especially encodings like UTF-8 where the number of bytes per character can vary.
+The configured string field length is always the length in bytes, however pydantic interprets it as the length in characters, regardless of the encoding.
+So bear in mind that strings might still be truncated even though pydantic did not detect an overflow if multi byte string encodings and characters are used.

 # ToDo